Mahan-M47/Autoencoder-Image-Reconstruction/README.md

 - Reconstruct individual images from the dataset.
 - Reconstruct each image separately when given a combination of two images.

 This implementation is built using PyTorch and is contained within a single Jupyter Notebook.
+The model was trained for 10 epochs first and tested, then it was trained for another 20 epochs and the results were compared.
 A separate autoencoder with the aim of simply reconstructing a single image is also provided as a bonus at the end of the file.